Rumeysakeskin/ASR-fine-tuning-for-low-resource-languages/readme.md

 ### The necessity of subword tokenization

 Subword tokenization is a solution between word and character-based tokenization.
 The main idea is to solve the issues faced by word-based tokenization (very large vocabulary size, large number of OOV tokens, and different meaning of very similar words) and character-based tokenization (very long sequences and less meaningful individual tokens).

+As the corpus size increases, the number of unique words increases too and this leads to a larger vocabulary size which causes memory and performance problems during processing.

 Subword tokenization not only reduces the length of the tokenized representation (thereby making sentences shorter and more manageable for models to learn), but also boosts the accuracy of prediction of correct tokens.

 - Some of the popular subword tokenization algorithms are _WordPiece, Byte-Pair Encoding (BPE), Unigram, and SentencePiece_.